InvisiblePro/AI_Security/README.md

 6. After closing window by pressing `escape` key, you will get `output_data` folder in which you will find a recording of camera and 2 log files.

-7. Great if you haven''t got errors.....
+7. Great!
+If you haven't get any errors.....
 You are done 👍🏻👍🏻

 <br/>
 <hr>